 PRF grain is generally understood to mean pesticide residue free.
 In practice, it originally meant Grain Protectant Residue Free.
 It is possible for PRF grain to contain residues arising from sources other than grain protectants such as herbicides, in-crop applications of fungicides and insecticides, and from fumigants such as phosphine.
-PRF grain should not have any detectable chemical residues from treatments that are applied directly to the grain as grain protectants for storage purposes.
+PRF grain should not have any detectable chemical residues (at the Limit of Reporting) from treatments that are applied directly to the grain as grain protectants for storage purposes.